Online, Virtual and Classroom Courses

 Having decided that you or your staff need to take an IOSH course, the first step will have been deciding which of the many courses on offer is right.
 Once the course has been selected then the next step is working out exactly how you/your workforce would like to achieve the IOSH Certificate.

-There are a two main ways to take your IOSH Course: online and classroom-based.
+There are two main ways to take your IOSH Course: online and classroom-based.
 This blog is going to look at both methods in more detail.

 Online Learning

 Often referred to as ‘e-learning’, online learning is the option that provides the most flexibility in how you learn.
 Online courses can be taken whenever and wherever is preferred, providing full control of your own learning experience.
-However, because of this it does require a certain level of self-motivation and organisation, as you will be responsible for making sure you complete the required work.
+However, because of this, it does require a certain level of self-motivation and organisation, as you will be responsible for making sure you complete the required work.

 IOSH Online Learning Features